Things to do in Tucson

 Tucson Pima Air and Space Museum.

-Ranked as the sixth best aviation attraction in the United States according to traveler ratings, the Pima Air and Space Museum is one of the worlds largest, non-government funded aerospace museums.
-Adjacent to Davis-Monthan Air Force Base, the museum occupies 80 acres with 48 aircraft on display.
+Ranked as the sixth best aviation attraction in the United States according to traveler ratings, the Pima Air and Space Museum is one of the world's largest, non-government funded aerospace museums.
+Adjacent to Davis-Monthan Air Force Base, the museum occupies 80 acres with over 300 aircraft and spacecraft.
+Enjoy the 80-acre tram tour plus the exclusive Z "Boneyard" / AMARG weekday bus tour (for an additional fee, ID required) or take a docent-embellished walking tour.
 The Pima Air & Space Museum's new restaurant, the Flight Grill is now open.
 The new quick-service grill features an expo kitchen, comfortable furniture and floor to ceiling windows.
 You can enjoy a variety of foods from the restaurant or the patio as aircraft take-off and land just across the street at David Monthan Air Force Base.

 Tucson Sabino Canyon.